Urinary Tract Infections (UTIs)

 1. Urinalysis:

-1) Leukocyturia, WBC casts (suggestive of pyelonephritis), microscopic hematuria (frequent in female patients with cystitis).
+1) Leukocyturia, WBC casts (suggestive of pyelonephritis), microscopic hematuria (frequent in women with cystitis).

 2) Urinalysis has limited value in patients with clear symptoms of UTI.
 Neither leukocyturia nor detection of nitrites produced from nitrates by Enterobacteriaceae are sufficiently sensitive or specific to diagnose UTIs.
 The findings need to be correlated with the patient’s symptoms.